professional portraits for Linkedin and cv

 Don’t miss out on a future job!
 Trust a professional headshot photographer to put all the chances on your side.

-Linkedin Headshots: portraits that uplift your brand
+Linkedin and CV Headshots: portraits that uplift your brand

-Professional Headshots for Linkedin and other marketing channels is what we do.
+Headshots for Linkedin and other marketing channels is what we do.

 Our philosophy:

-A portrait session should be fun, but it’s also serious business.
 We only want happy clients, so we open up our cosy studio just for you in Schaerbeek and make you feel at home.

 While AI services for headshots may seem appealing due to their cost-effectiveness and speed, we advise against their use for several reasons.
 Firstly, these AI-generated images often lack the authenticity and emotional depth that come with a real photographer’s touch.
 A professional like Sander de Wilde captures not just your appearance but the essence of your personality, creating a genuine connection with viewers.